FrancescaK/blogposts/introducing-nedb.md

 * Documents modifiers $set, $inc, $push, $pop, $addToSet and $each

-[CODE SAMPLE HERE]

 #### Performance
-Of course, NeDB is not a replacement for MongoDB, so it's goal is not to be as fast as possible, it is to be fast enough.
+Of course, NeDB is not a replacement for a "real" database such as MongoDB, so its goal is not to be as fast as possible, it is to be fast enough.
 And it is: using indexing, it achieves about 5,000 writes and 25,000 reads per second.
+If you need more than this, you're probably not writing a small application!

 #### Want to try it?
 You can `npm install` it, the module name is `nedb`.
-You can also check the <a href="https://github.com/louischatriot/nedb">Github repository</a> to give feedback, raise issues or send pull requests
+You can also check the <a href="https://github.com/louischatriot/nedb">Github repository</a> to read the documentation, give feedback, raise issues or send pull requests